gjmcn/atomic-agents-vis/docs/README.md

 ## Functions and Updates

 If an option such as `zoneTint` or `actorAlpha` is a function, it is called for each agent of the relevant type.
 The function is passed the agent (or in the case of background options, the simulation object) and the returned value is used as the option value.
-Furthermore, the function is called each tick, so the option is updated per agent per tick.
-If these updates are not required for any agent, the relevant 'update option' (`updateTint`, `updateAlpha` or `updateSprite`) can be set to `false`.
+Furthermore, some of these functions will be called each tick, so the option is updated per agent per tick.
+When an option is a function, but per tick updates are not required for any agent, the relevant update option (`updateTint`, `updateAlpha`, `updateSprite`, `updateText`, `updateTextTint`, `updateTextAlpha`, `updateFontName` or `updateFontSize`) can be set to `false`.

-?> Note: the `updateTint`, `updateAlpha` and `updateSprite` options only affect agents; the background is updated each tick if any of `backgroundTint`, `backgroundAlpha` or `backgroundSprite` are functions.
+?> Note: the background is updated each tick if any of `backgroundTint`, `backgroundAlpha` or `backgroundSprite` are functions &mdash; i.e. `updateTint`, `updateAlpha` and `updateSprite` do not affect the background.

+?> Note: options for text tint, text alpha, font name and font size are only updated if the relevent agent has (nonempty) text.

 The initial size of an actor's shape/sprite is based on the actor's initial radius.
 By default, the size of the sprite/shape is not updated when the radius changes; set the `updateRadius` option to `true` to update actors' radii each tick.
 Similarly, the rotation of an actor's shape/sprite is initialised from its pointing/heading, but the `updatePointing` option must be `true` for actors' rotations to be updated each tick.